OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 operation signals that there are no more data, a final result is calculated from values of "accumulators"

-E.g. to find an average of all values in a table's column COL, one may open a cursor to fetch values from the COL, then set two "accumulators" TOTAL and CNT to zero, then fetch row after row adding 1 to CNT and adding current value of COL to TOTAL.
+E.g., to find an average of all values in a table's column COL, one may open a cursor to fetch values from the COL, then set two "accumulators" TOTAL and CNT to zero, then fetch row after row adding 1 to CNT and adding current value of COL to TOTAL.
 At the end of loop, an error